 where

-and the function $\Theta^i_{eff}$ is:
+and the function $\Theta^i_{eff}$ is

-Using equation (\ref{snr_phase}) we can write for $i^{th}$ segment in $j^{th}$ detector:
+Using Eq. (\ref{snr_phase}), we can write for $i^{th}$ segment in $j^{th}$ detector

-The antenna response function for the detector is dependent on ($\delta, \alpha, \psi$) as seen from equation (\ref{antenna_long}) where $\delta$ is the declination, $\alpha$ is the right ascension for the location of the binary on the celestial sphere and $\psi$ is the polarization angle.
-Thus the quantity $\Theta$ depends on the four angles: ($\delta, \alpha, \iota, \psi$), as seen from equation (\ref{theta}) where $\iota$ is the inclination angle of the binary w.r.t the direction of observation.
-We choose $\cos\delta, \alpha/ \pi$, $\cos \iota$ and $\psi/ \pi$, to be uncorrelated and distributed uniformly over the range $[-1,1]$.
+The antenna response function for the detector is dependent on ($\delta, \alpha, \psi$) as seen from Eq. (\ref{antenna_long}) where $\delta$ is the declination, $\alpha$ is the right ascension for the location of the binary on the celestial sphere, and $\psi$ is the polarization angle.
+Thus the quantity $\Theta$ depends on the four angles ($\delta, \alpha, \iota, \psi$), as seen from Eq. (\ref{theta}) where $\iota$ is the inclination angle of the binary with respect to the direction of observation.
+We choose $\cos\delta, \alpha/ \pi$, $\cos \iota$, and $\psi/ \pi$ to be uncorrelated and distributed uniformly over the range $[-1,1]$.

-We use the signal to noise ratios in each segment for each of the three detectors in the triangular configuration of ET, to constrain the value of the effective antennae pattern.
+We use the SNRs in each segment for each of the three detectors in the triangular configuration of ET, to constrain the value of the effective antenna pattern.
 The value of the ratios of the SNRs are denoted as: $\rho^i_{21} \equiv \rho_2/\rho_1$, and $\rho^i_{31} \equiv \rho_3/\rho_1$ in the $i^{th}$ segment.
-We note that using equation (\ref{snr_seg}) for each segment, these ratios are:
+We note that using Eq. (\ref{snr_seg}) for each segment, these ratios are

-The difference of the phase $\Phi^i_0$ using equation (\ref{snr_phase}) for the three detectors in the $i^{th}$ segment is:
+The difference of the phase $\Phi^i_0$ using Eq. (\ref{snr_phase}) for the three detectors in the $i^{th}$ segment is

-The quantities $\rho^i_{21}, \rho^i_{31}, \Phi^i_{21}, \Phi^i_{31}$ depend only on the position on the sky, polarization and inclination angle of the binary system.
-Thus we have constraints on these four angles from equations (\ref{theta-ratios}) and (\ref{phi-diff}) for each segment.
-In this analysis we assume that the measurement errors on the signal to noise ratios is Gaussian with the standard deviations for $\rho^i_j$ and $\Phi^i_{j}$ being $\sigma_{\rho}=1$, and $\sigma_{\Phi}=\pi/\rho$ respectively.
+The quantities $\rho^i_{21}, \rho^i_{31}, \Phi^i_{21},$ and $\Phi^i_{31}$ depend only on the position on the sky, polarization and inclination angle of the binary system.
+Thus we have constraints on these four angles from Eqs. (\ref{theta-ratios}) and (\ref{phi-diff}) for each segment.
+In this analysis we assume that the measurement errors on the SNRs is Gaussian with the standard deviations for $\rho^i_j$ and $\Phi^i_{j}$ being $\sigma_{\rho}=1$, and $\sigma_{\Phi}=\pi/\rho$, respectively.
 Note that this is a conservative assumption in comparison to the errors on the SNRs of the recent GW detections, mentioned in GWTC-2 \cite{2021PhRvX..11b1053A, 2021arXiv211103606T}.